dward2/BME547/Assignments/BMICalculatorAssignment.md

   * how to run your program from the command line (For example, "To start the program, type `python bmi_calc.py` on the command line.")
   * an explanation for how to use your program (i.e., a user's manual)
-* When the assignment is completed, create an annotated git tag called `v1.0` on your main branch to indicate your final submission.
-* If you make additional changes after creating this tag, simply create another tag (e.g., `v1.1`).
-We will grade whatever the most recent submission is.
-* Make sure your final submission is pushed to GitHub, merged into the main branch, and tagged before the deadline.
+* Make sure your final submission is pushed to GitHub and fully merged into the main branch before the deadline.

 ### Grading Criteria